kevinafrica/pycodecomplete/README.md

 9. [License](#license)

 ## Motivation
-Programmers spend a considerable amount of time fixing errors due to typos, retyping the same lines of code of a common task, or typing boilerplate code.
-PyCodeComplete increases a programmer's productivity by providing autocomplete suggestions to reduce the number of typos and the amount of repetitive typing.
+Programmers spend a considerable amount of time fixing errors due to typos or improper use of a unfamiliar Python module.
+PyCodeComplete increases a programmer's productivity by providing autocomplete suggestions to reduce the number of errors caused by typos or as hints to remind the programmer how to use an unfamiliar module.

 ## Product
 The user interface for PyCodeComplete allows a programmer to start typing Python code and receive immediate auto-complete suggestions that the programmer can then implement in his or her project.
 By using the auto-complete suggestions the user can save time and avoid errors.

-The code suggestions are provided by a Recurrent Neural Network (RNN) that was trained on 1000 Python projects taken from GitHub.
+The code suggestions are provided by a Recurrent Neural Network (RNN) that was trained on 1000 Python repositories taken from GitHub.

 ## Gathering and Cleaning Data